-Liquidity is provided by internal cash flows and the use of our unsecured revolving credit facilities.
+Liquidity is generally provided by internal cash flows and the use of our unsecured revolving credit facilities.
 This includes the \$425 million Credit Facility and a \$25 million revolving credit facility to provide swingline borrowing capability.
-We utilize availability under our revolving credit facilities to manage our cash flows due to the seasonality of our business, and utilize any cash on hand in excess of current operating requirements to invest in our business and reduce borrowings.
+We utilize availability under our revolving credit facilities to manage our cash flows due to the seasonality of our business and to fund capital investment.
+Cash on hand in excess of current operating requirements is generally used to invest in our business and reduce borrowings.